-If you’re serious about saving time and recapturing your personal life, try Angela Watson’s acclaimed 40 Hour Teacher Workweek Club.
+If you’re serious about saving time and recapturing your personal life, try Angela Watson’s acclaimed 40-Hour Teacher Workweek Club.
 Thousands of teachers swear by it; you can see what they say here.
-If you decide to give it a go, do so quickly so you can take advantage of the Early Bird benefits, such as these three free resources to help you spend your summer effectively and early access to the Facebook group so you can begin sharing best practices with other teachers who’ve decided to make a change.
-Teacher Habits is an affiliate partner of the 40 Hour Teacher Workweek.
+If you decide to give it a go, do so quickly so you can take advantage of the Early Bird benefits to help you spend your summer effectively and early access to the Facebook group so you can begin sharing best practices with other teachers who’ve decided to make a change.
+Teacher Habits is an affiliate partner of the 40-Hour Teacher Workweek.

 Lauren Adley is a writer and editor Paper Essay and Edu Birdie.
 She is dedicated to her family, work and friends.
 She was dedicated as a writer to Assignment Holic for a long time.
 She is keen on reading, playing the guitar and traveling.
 She is interested in educational, marketing and blogging issues.
 Feel free to connect with her on Twitter and Google+.